Your body has the wisdom to heal itself. My role is to guide your body to reconnect with this wisdom.

 Personalized and holistic: Pranasacral offers a non-cathartic, integrated approach to your well-being.
 We start with a mind-body assessment so that everything we do together is tailored to your individual constitution and the personal ecosystem that is your life.

 We are partners: I’m an empath, so I feel “all the feels”, but I’m also a pragmatist.
 And I don’t want your health and well-being to be dependent on anyone else!
 So, my wish is to share my skills and experience so that you can empower yourself.
-At the end of your session, you’ll get simple practices that you can take home.
+With every session, we’ll explore a simple practice that you can take home.
 Personalized strategies, so you can begin to create a foundation to support yourself through the ebbs and flows of life.

 Body=mind: Research has shown that our early history informs our development, our sense of who we are in the world, and how we relate to others.
 Our life experiences shape our thoughts, beliefs and feelings, and these are reflected in our nervous system, hormones, and even posture.
 The reverse is also true.
 That’s why I’m just about to complete a 2-year NARM™ clinical training, which builds on the insights of Somatic Experiencing® to bring together a mind-body approach.